obertscheiderfhwn/RTMsim/README.md

 <img src="validation_case3a.png"><br>
 If the position of inlet and outlet ports is investigated, simulations with a coarse mesh and short simulation time is sufficient since the flow front progagation is predicted properly.
 The acutal filling time can be predicted with a fine mesh.
 A mesh refinement study must be performed.

+# Other examples

+Show here other use cases: Permeameter with patches and race tracking, Annulus filler with inlet and outlet, Annuls filler with cascade injection and selecting inlets interactively

 # Future work